Gold there is, and rubies in abundance, but lips that speak knowledge are a rare jewel. Proverbs 20:15

 - Maintain resource library of scholarship, essay contest and summer opportunities for all students.

 - Plan College Day: All juniors and seniors spend one day on a college campus arranged through the College Counseling Center (additional days available for visiting colleges, see Student/Parent Handbook for guidelines).

-- Host College Information Day, a one-day workshop for all juniors and parents to begin the 16-month college application process.
+- Host College Information Day, an evening conference for all students, specifically juniors and parents to begin the 16-month college application process.

 - Hold appointments with each junior and their parent/s as requested, to develop individual college plan.